parkerjgit/algorithms/markdown/trees_and_graphs/trees.md

 10. Implement a DFT iteratively with a Stack: push root to stack, then while stack is not empty pop a node and push its children.
 11. Implement a DFT by recursing left AND right until no more nodes.
 12. Implement In-, Pre- and Post- order DFTs by changing the order in which you visit node and recurse on children.
-13. Ok to store complex values in BST provided they are distinct and sortable, eg. can store intervals in a binary tree (see book a time in calendar problem)
+13. Ok to store complex values in BST **provided they are distinct and sortable**, eg. can store intervals in a binary tree (see book a time in calendar problem)
 14. **Avoid putting mutable values in BST** or be sure to remove mutable object before updating it and adding it back. (otherwise it will be in wrong spot and lookup will likely fail!)
 13. Compute all paths of Binary Tree with a pre-order DFT, handing approp. parent data (partial sum, path concat, etc.) off to children recursively as you go down tree. (if computing number represented by root-to-leaf paths shift number over by multiplying by base then adding next digit.
 If computing leaf-to-root representation, then  add next digit times base^depth to number) (EPI 9.5)